An Exploration of the Screws Used in Musical Instruments

 Screws can even contribute to the sound characteristics of musical instruments.
 In some cases, screws act as resonating elements or fine‑tuning devices that affect tonal qualities.

-For example, in electric guitars and basses, screws are used to adjust the height of pickups.
+For example, in electric guitar and bass guitar, screws are used to adjust the height of pickups.
 By raising or lowering the pickups, musicians can alter the instrument's output level, frequency response, and overall tone.

 Reading more: